dreamineering/dreamineering/README.md

 ## Purpose

-Engineer systems that evolve the value of being human in the loop.
+Engineer systems that provide meaning to being human in the feedback loop.

 ## Core Principles